Salami-Mary/Dataquest/README.md

 # Dataquest
-this consist of all projects  worked on during data analysis coursework
+This consist of all projects  worked on during data analysis coursework